blog

 • Safe injection zones and where not to inject lip filler – Knowing the high-risk areas is just as important as knowing optimal placement zones, helping to prevent migration, vascular occlusion, or distortion of the lip shape.

-• Choosing the right filler for each lip type and goal – Different products have different properties, and selecting the right rheology for structural support versus softness is key to creating the desired outcome.
+• Choosing the right filler for each lip type and goal – Different products have different properties, and selecting the right rheology for structural support versus softness is key to creating the

 Tips to be a